apostrophecms/split-html/README.md

 ## Changelog

+### CHANGES IN 1.0.1

+* Clarified that this code is mature for browser use as well.
+No code changes.

 ### CHANGES IN 1.0.0

 * Updated documentation and released 1.0.0 stable.
 No code changes.

 ### CHANGES IN 0.1.1

-* Works correctly with actual jQuery (at least in Chrome), in addition to working correctly in node with Cheerio as before.
+* Works correctly with actual jQuery, in addition to working correctly in node with Cheerio as before.
 This required changes to be more pedantic about closing parent tags in the first fragment, and a better simulation of Cheerio's document object.
 * Handles nested parent elements correctly.

 ### CHANGES IN 0.1.0